Electron runaway in ASDEX Upgrade experiments of varying core temperature: Average runaway electron velocity

 \section{Average runaway electron velocity}

 In the simulations presented, the runaway electron current density $j_{\rm RE}$ is calculated from the number density $n_{\rm RE}$ under the assumption, that runaway electrons travel with the speed of light, i.e. the average runaway electron velocity $\left\langle v_{\rm RE} \right\rangle = c$.
 For large kinetic energies $E_{\rm kin} > 6.1 m_{\rm e}c^2 = 3.1~{\rm MeV}$, this gives a less than 1\% error.
-However, the average runaway electron velocity may vary throughout the disruption both temporally and radially, but also for the different constituents of the total runaway population.
-In the early phase of the disruption, the first primary runaway electrons generated propagate with $\left\langle v_{\rm RE} \right\rangle \ll c$.
-Secondary runaways created in the late stage of a disruption may, however, not be accelerated to high kinetic energies as a result of the decreasing poloidal flux available.
-Therefore, the impact on the average runaway electron velocity on the amount of post-disruption runaway current generated is assessed in this section.
+However, the validity of this assumption is often questioned.
+Therefore, it is demonstrated in this section, that a reasonable choice of $\left\langle v_{\rm RE} \right\rangle \sim c$ has only a minor impact on the amount of post-disruption runaway current generated.

-In simulations of AUG \#33108 of varying average runaway electron velocity, the post-disruption runaway electron current obtained is rather insensitive to a moderate modification of $\left\langle v_{\rm RE}\right\rangle$, as shown in figure~\ref{fig_9:average_RE_velocity}.
+In simulations of AUG \#33108 of varying average runaway electron velocity, the post-disruption runaway electron current obtained is rather insensitive to a moderate modification of $\left\langle v_{\rm RE}\right\rangle$, as shown in figure~\ref{fig_11}.
 Note, that these simulations presented were performed with decreased temporal resolution for illustrative purposes.
 Assuming an average velocity of 50\%~c, the post-disruption runaway current is reduced by 15\%.
 Only for $\left\langle v_{\rm RE} \right\rangle \lesssim 20\%~c$, the runaway current calculated falls off quickly.
 Importantly, the associated kinetic energy of the runaway electrons is well below $m_{\rm e}c^2$ for both choices of $\left\langle v_{\rm RE} \right\rangle/c$ discussed, approaching even the pre-disruption thermal electron energy.
 However as the bulk of the runaway electron population is expected to reach kinetic energies above the rest mass energy, corresponding to $\left\langle v_{\rm RE} \right\rangle > 87\%~c$, the post-disruption runaway current is not significantly affected by a variation of $\left\langle v_{\rm RE} \right\rangle$ within these bounds.